 See more videos on

-Join DPA faculty, staff, students, alumnus, and industry friends, as we gather for a fun evening of fun, food, drinks, and networking at our Reception on Tuesday, August 11, 2015 from 6:00-10:00 pm at Tom's Urban LA Live, Los Angeles, CA.
+DPA faculty, students, alumnus, and industry friends, gathered for a fun evening of fun, food, and networking at our reception on August 11, 2015 at Tom's Urban LA Live.

-Gresham Lochner, Owner and Executive Producer of Locktix Visual Effects in Los Angeles, visits DPA [more]
+Gresham Lochner, Owner and Executive Producer of Locktix Visual Effects in Los Angeles, visited DPA to talk to the students and give a talk about jobs in the VFX industry. [more]

-Steve Reid, Managing Director / EVP of Red Storm Entertainment - A Ubisoft Studio, visited DPA on Friday, April 24, 2015 to talk to DPA students and present a talk titled "Game Development: Shooting at a Moving Target". [abstract]
+Steve Reid, Managing Director / EVP of Red Storm Entertainment - A Ubisoft Studio, visited DPA on Friday, April 24, 2015 to talk to DPA students and present a talk on game development. [abstract]

 "My educational experience in DPA was amazing.
-It was an intense interdisciplinary curriculum that improved my foundation in computer programming, supercharged my existing knowledge of multimedia programs, and introduced me to new dimensions of learning..."
-Read more testimonials from our alumni!
+It was an intense interdisciplinary curriculum ...in computer programming, supercharged my knowledge of multimedia programs, and introduced me to new dimensions of learning..." [more]

 Congratulations to DPA Alum Justin Kern for his work as Technical Director in VFX on the movie "Big Hero 6" which won the Academy Award for Best Animated Feature Film at the 2015 Oscars.